 Hiring for character means incorporating interview questions that genuinely address your company values.
 For example, a question about humility might go as follows, says Weinstein: “‘Tell me about one of your proudest accomplishments.
 What was it and how did you pull it off?’
 When a potential employee gives credit to those who helped support his or her endeavors, you know you’ve found one of the ‘good ones.’”

 Make sure you hold your interview process to a higher standard.
 If you do, you will gain high-character employees who positively influence their colleagues and teams, and strengthen your organizational brand.
 Equally important, you’ll increase your average!

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: character, honesty, humility, leadership, transparency, values
+Sign up here.Tags: character, honesty, humility, leadership, loyalty, transparency, values